Nicolo Giraud: Life

 Nicolas Giraud was born in Greece to French parents; the name by which he is most commonly known, Nicolo, was given to him by Byron.
 Giraud may have been the brother-in-law of Giovanni Battista Lusieri, a Roman painter and broker for Lord Elgin.
 Demetrius Zograffo, Byron's guide in Greece, informed Byron that the 60-year-old Lusieri was unmarried, and was courting two women, each of whom believed that Lusieri was to marry her.
 Lusieri certainly had a close relationship with Giraud, so it is possible that the two were related in another way, perhaps as father and son.

 Byron met Giraud in Athens in January 1809 when he was fourteen, and later paid for Nicolo to study at the Capuchin monastery in Athens.
 In 1810, Giraud began to teach Byron Italian.
 The two spent their days studying and swimming, while Byron intermittently composed poetry.
 In a letter to John Hobhouse, dated 23 August 1810 and written at the Capuchin monastery of Mendele near Athens where he was residing, Byron states:

-But my friend, as you may easily imagine, is Nicolo who by-the-by, is my Italian master, and we are already very philosophical.
-I am his "Padrone" and his "amico", and the Lord knows what besides.
-It is about two hours since, that, after informing me he was most desirous to follow him (that is me) over the world, he concluded by telling me it was proper for us not only to live, but "morire insieme" [die together].
-The latter I hope to avoid – as much of the former as he pleases.

-In 1809, Giraud suffered from a dangerous fever and Byron took him to visit Charles Lewis Meryon, an English doctor who recounted the visit in his memoirs and noted Byron's vivid interest in the boy.
+In 1809, Giraud developed a dangerous fever and Byron took him to visit Charles Lewis Meryon, an English doctor who recounted the visit in his memoirs and noted Byron's vivid interest in the boy.
 Afterwards, one of Byron's Albanian servants, Vassily, claimed that Meryon diagnosed Giraud with internal injuries and early signs of septicaemia resulting from an anal rupture, an injury consistent with sexual abuse.
 Meryon was the private physician of Lady Hester Stanhope, who was at that time travelling with Michael Bruce, a friend of Byron's from Cambridge.
 Accounts from Bruce and Howe Browne, both witnesses to Byron's interactions with Giraud, provided confirmation of the relationship to Byron's early biographer Thomas Moore.

 In mid-1810, Giraud acted as Byron's majordomo on their travels to the Peloponnese, and took care of Byron during his illness while at Patras, eventually becoming ill himself.
 After recovering, although still weak, the pair continued on their travels, arriving at Athens on 13 October.
 By November they were joined by Lusieri, Louis François Sébastien Fauvel, who was a French consul, and a group of German academics.